Jennifer M. Deady - Founder

-I am an Advanced Certified Autism Specialist through IBCCES (ACAS#18488) and have over 20 years of experience working with young children diagnosed within the autism spectrum.
+I have over 20 years of experience working with young children.
+Although I specialize in working with autistic children, I truly believe all children can learn by building and strengthening relationships through play.
 My passion is helping children strengthen their relationships by combining therapies that have proven to be most successful.
-All sessions follow a play-based model.
-Children learn and develop important skills through play without even realizing.
+All sessions follow a play-based model, believing that children learn and develop important skills through play without even realizing it.

-I also work as a certified preschool teacher at F.U.S.E., a therapeutic preschool in Lexington MA.
-At FUSE, I practice Relationship Development Intervention (RDI), social thinking strategies and Zones of Regulation.
-I teach specialized yoga classes, social groups and pretend play groups, as well as, parent coaching.
-I am a certified Yoga and Mindfulness Teacher, certified to teach Pre-K to grade 2!
-I enjoy learning and have attended Social Thinking® Clinical Training level 1.
-I am currently in the process of becoming an RDI consultant, have completed my level one DIR/Flootime certification and am working towards becoming an expert DIR/Floortime provider.
+Currently, I work full-time at F.U.S.E a therapeutic preschool in Lexington MA.
+There, I am helping to develop, design, and support the NEW Early Learning program.
+I practice, DIR/Floortime, Relationship Development Intervention (RDI), the Social Thinking methodology™, and Zones of Regulation™.
+Throughout my years at F.U.S.E., I have facilitated specialized yoga classes, social groups, and pretend playgroups, as well as, teacher training, supervision, classroom consultation, and parent coaching.
+I am a certified Yoga and Mindfulness Teacher, certified to teach Pre-K to grade 2, and have attended Social Thinking® Clinical Training Level 1.
+I have completed my Advanced DIR/Floortime certification and am working towards becoming an expert DIR/Floortime provider.

 Children need the